How Much Does It Cost to Put an App on the Android Store in 2026?

 4. App Maintenance & Updates Cost

-After publishing, you’ll need to:
+After publishing, you’ll need to:- Fix bugs regularly

 - Update the app for Android OS updates